Tanner-Tyra/Facebook-Bot/README.md

 # Facebook-Bot
-This is a facebook bot
+This is a facebook bot for messaging.